Spotify is perfect for streaming music, but what if you want to listen offline or store your favorite tracks on a USB drive?

 Part 2.
 How to Download and Transfer Music from Spotify to USB Without Premium

-Take Advantage of ViWizard on Desktop: While this isn't exactly the same method as for Premium subscribers in Part 1, it's also a great option we recommend for both Premium and free users, as it helps achieve the core goal of using a USB drive for Spotify music storage.
+Take advantage of ViWizard on desktop: While this isn't exactly the same method as for Premium subscribers in Part 1, it's also a great option we recommend for both Premium and free users, as it helps achieve the core goal of using a USB drive for Spotify music storage.
 The downloaded music files are encrypted and cached within the app due to DRM (Digital Rights Management), meaning they're not accessible outside of Spotify.
 Plus, they won't be in a flexible format like MP3.

 To make these files usable on other devices, you'll need a tool like ViWizard Spotify Music Converter.
 This software allows both Premium and free users to convert Spotify songs into MP3 format.
 Once converted, you can transfer the MP3 files to your USB drive and use them on any device that supports MP3 playback.
 The ability to convert Spotify music easily makes this one of the best solutions for music storage.
 You should definitely give it a try!

-Note: The converted tracks should be used strictly for personal enjoyment and in accordance with Spotify's terms of service.
+The converted tracks should be used strictly for personal enjoyment and in accordance with Spotify's terms of service.

 Key Features of ViWizard Spotify Music Converter